enoch-gives-thanks/interAct-Prototype-typescript/blog/progress.md

 Some notes:
 If you're implementing **session-based login** instead of **JWT**, the workflow for managing user authentication and authorization changes quite a bit.
 Here's how the `isOwner` function and the general flow would look when using **sessions**:

+The merge function in isAuthenticated function will check whether the cookies in the session is authenticated and merge the identity to the request and pass on the next function

 ---

 ### **1. How Session-Based Authentication Works**